 My personal financial circumstances were not prepared for a new business, even if I knew that my career and personal development had been leading up to this moment.

 I took out a £25k Virgin Start Up loan to get aisle 3 started but we knew that bringing in smart investors from a diverse background would elevate the business and we could relentlessly focus on growing a world-class consumer offering in a massive market.

 I’m a big believer that we are better working together and knew, however capable the team was, that we couldn’t take on such a technical growth challenge alone.
 Our investors help us make the right commercial decisions whilst providing the financial support to build a shopper obsessed product that no-one else has mastered.

+What are your top tips for anyone raising investment for the first time?
 Even if you feel very clear on your mission and execution I’d recommend drawing up a list of ideal investors and then flip the order so you are saving the most relevant till later.
 You have to practice your pitch so that it evolves naturally.
 I remember the pride we felt with the version of our deck but cringe now at some of those early conversations as we found our feet.

 Make sure that you can explain enough of your business to friends and family so they can get a general snapshot of your business and what you need the cash for.
 If you can’t do that you might find you struggle with the elevator pitch to potential investors.

 The questions that caught me out, certainly at the start of my journey, were the simple ones that I expected an investor to know and made me doubt my own answer.
 I sometimes found that the savvy investors would often ask quite a direct and/or simple question to see how you react and answer rather than to hear the details.